 Remember that you're are not alone.

 "When I quit smoking I told my family and friends what I was doing.
 I asked them to distract me when I got the urge for a cigarette.
 Reaching out was so helpful!
-If you don't have someone to talk to I would suggest calling the AlbertaQuits Helpline."
+If you don't have someone to talk to, I'd suggest calling the AlbertaQuits Helpline."

 Stay positive.

 "I tried to quit several times before I stopped.
 It was hard not to dwell on the times it didn't work.
-But the truth is those experiences helped my learn what to do differently next time.
-Whether you last a day, a week or a month without smoking or vaping – you'll get there.
+But the truth is, those experiences helped me learn what to do differently next time.
+Whether you last a day, a week, or a month without smoking or vaping – you'll get there.
 Just keep at it."